-Our second week of "Marmageddon" (see first week here) brings you onion and Marmite fritters, perfect for snacking on while polishing off a few pints of beer.
+Our second week of "Marmageddon" brings you (see first week here) onion and Marmite fritters, perfect for snacking on while polishing off a few pints of beer.
 These fritters are a reinvention of an onion bahji, a popular appetizer throughout curry houses in the UK.
 Replacing the savory spices with a couple spoonfuls of Marmite and a bit of fresh thyme gives these fritters some meatiness while the underlying salt of the Marmite gives the onions a vague sweetness that compliments the Marmite perfectly.

 A simple garnish of chopped parsley adds the right amount of freshness, and a final drizzle of Marmite while the fritters are still hot adds a sticky satisfying finish.
 If you're still learning to love Marmite just finish with parsley, and work your way up to the gooey drizzle.

 - 2 teaspoons Marmite, plus extra for garnish

 - 1/2 cup plus 1 tablespoon (about 2 2/3 ounces) all-purpose flour

 - Kosher salt and freshly ground black pepper